zarchri/photocallenge/README.md

 #### First Time Visitor Goals

-* I want to take part in a pub quiz online and improve my general knowledge.
-I want to be able to play at any time, anywhere.
+* I want to explore my photographs skills and gain more inspiration and learn the basics of editing
-* I want the site to be responsive to my device.
+* I want to meet new people with the same interest in photography like me
-* I want the site to be easy to navigate.
+* I have recently developed an interest in photography and want to learn the basics

 #### Returning Visitor Goals

-* I want to be able to choose a level of difficulty that I feel is appropriate for me, based on my experience from my first visit to the site.
+* I want to learn more editing

 #### Frequent Visitor Goals

-* I want to be able to adjust the difficulty level to keep improving my knowledge.
+* I want to grow in my photography.
-* I want to be able to log my high scores to see how I am performing.
+* I want to broaden my horizons and expand my portfolio

 - - -